 Every type of wood is different, and every wood project is different.
 The trick is to anticipate the type of problems that could occur with your type of wood and learn how to get around them.
 Here are a few tips and tricks for managing woodwork quirks so you can get the best out of your wood projects.

 Odors in wood are an all-too-common problem.
 Wood, unfortunately, absorbs many odors from the outside world, and it can be difficult to prevent this.
 There are many ways to remove odors, however, and leave the furniture smelling better.
 You can also use these techniques to remove mold and make sure the furniture is well-sealed and strong.

 There are few things more frustrating than glue running out from a joint.
 This is a problem when you apply too much fixative to the joint, and you can anticipate this and prevent it with more careful application.
 There are also techniques to fix a joint more securely without the need for excessive amounts of glue.

 Do you have a mitered corner that has not lined up in the way it should?
 This is a common occurrence.
 It is common because wood adjusts when it has been cut and is in the open air.
 There may be imperfections within the wood that cause the halves of the corner to miss each other.
 There are many ways to align mitered corners that leave you with a better finish to your project.

 Burns from a table saw blade can affect the look and finish and make it less desirable.
 You can try to scrape off the burnt or cut the wood, but this may be difficult, and it may not leave a satisfactory result.
 It is better to try and prevent the burns from occurring in the first place by making some adjustments to your saw before you start working with it.

 Squaring on a Table Saw

-Some shelves just seem too weak to use.
-Prevent this problem from occurring with some forward planning.
+Some shelves seem too weak to use.
+Prevent this problem from occurring with some planning.
 With some adjustments to your plans, you can build strong shelves that will withstand whatever you want to put on them.

 Sticky Drawers on Furniture